<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 2-1

-Now that we’re at the halfway point for 2021, and we know more about what lies ahead for the year, it’s time to talk about mid-year business planning for loan officers.
-The first step is to revisit those plans you made at the beginning of the year to assess where you’re at.
-If you’re following our 90-day goal setting, you’ve checked in on and possibly tweaked those plans at the end of March, and now is your chance to reset again.
-With shifts happening in the industry and housing market, it’s important to check in on your plan frequently to ensure your strategies still work.
+Now that we’re at the halfway point for 2023 and know more about what lies ahead for the year, it’s time to talk about midyear business planning—an excellent time for a reset.
+The first step is to revisit the plans you made at the beginning of the year.

-1. Evaluate What’s Working and What’s Not
+1. Review What’s Working and What’s Not.

 Here are some of the key questions to ask yourself: